nauam/Courses/docs/learning/howto/passing-variables.md

 ## Exercises Intro
 As part of the Welcome Projects we have built some example jobs to highlight how variables can be passed from one job step to another.
 For more information about the Welcome Projects check out the [Learning Overview](/learning/index.md).

-It's important to note that Node Steps (steps run against nodes) and Workflow Steps (steps run from the QW Control server) store variables differently.
+It's important to note that Node Steps (steps run against nodes) and Workflow Steps (steps run from the Rundeck server) store variables differently.
 The examples will also show how to use the variables from different types of steps and highlight common trouble spots.

 ::: tip Important Exercise Prerequisite
-If you are new to QW Control, we recommend finishing the exercises in the [Getting Started Tutorial](/learning/tutorial/preparing.md) first.
+If you are new to Rundeck, we recommend finishing the exercises in the [Getting Started Tutorial](/learning/tutorial/preparing.md) first.
 Terminology and actions in the following exercise will assume you have completed that Tutorial.
 :::

 ## Using Input Option Variables